IHE/PCC.QEDm/input/pagecontent/volume-1.md

 specified for Occupational Data for Health in [PCC-44](PCC-44.html) in [PCC TF-2:3.44.4.1.2.1.10](PCC-44.html#2344412110-occupational-data-for-health-option-search-parameters).

+#### 1:18.2.1.11 IPSSummary Option

+A Clinical Data Consumer that implements the IPSSummary Option performs the Mobile Query Existing Data transaction using the vocabulary specified for Encounters in [PCC-44](PCC-44.html) in [PCC TF-2:3.44.4.1.2.1.11](TBD)

 ### 1:18.2.2 Clinical Data Source Options

 #### 1:18.2.2.1 Simple Observations Option